 The page change emails

-Each time a change is saved to the page, you'll get an email.
-These emails come from email@example.com and are sent to the email address you used when registering your MDN account.
+If you are subscribed to a page, each time a change is saved you'll get an email.
+These emails come from email@example.com and are sent to the email address registered to your MDN account.
 Each message has a title of the form:

 [MDN] Page "Page title" changed by username